AWS Directory Services – AD Connector & Managed AD

 • enables consistent enforcement of existing security policies, such as password expiration, password history, and account lockouts, whether users are accessing resources on-premises or in the AWS cloud

-Microsoft Active Directory (Enterprise Edition)
+Microsoft Active Directory (Standard & Enterprise Editions)

 • supports trust relationship (forest trust) set up between an AWS-hosted directory and on-premises directories providing users and groups with access to resources in either domain, using single sign-on (SSO) without the need to synchronize or replicate the users, groups, or passwords.